-When metal is scratched or scraped, this removes any sort of coating from the surface and further exposes it to the elements.
+Damaged metals have a greater risk of rusting for several reasons.
+When metal is scratched or scraped, it removes any sort of coating from the surface and further exposes it to the elements.

 Scratches and cuts on the metal surface hold and trap water, which is why you should endeavour to keep your metal surfaces free from such damage.